 Who can register to vote?

-U.S. citizens can vote if they are at least 18 years old on Election Day, have been a resident of the city or county for at least 30 days, do not claim the right to vote elsewhere, have not been declared mentally incompetent and are not currently incarcerated or on parole for a felony conviction.
-If you are a student, homeless, a survivor of intimate partner violence with related concerns, living with a mental or physical impairment, or have a criminal conviction, you can still vote.
+U.S. citizens can vote if they are at least 18 years old on Election Day, have been a resident of the city or county for at least 30 days, do not claim the right to vote elsewhere, have not been declared mentally incompetent and are not currently incarcerated for a felony conviction.
+In addition, many New Yorkers who are on parole for a felony conviction are eligible to vote.
+If you are a student, homeless, a survivor of intimate partner violence with related concerns, or living with a mental or physical impairment, you can still vote.

 What is voter registration?